Liberal Studies Program

-The Art Area of Study engages students in the study of visual arts within a liberal arts education by exposing them to past and current approaches to creativity, while developing their understanding and appreciation of world art.
+The Art Area of Study engages students in the study of visual arts within a liberal arts education by exposing them to past and current approaches to creativity while developing their understanding and appreciation of world art.
 Students in this program learn the principles and vocabulary of visual arts, become familiar with key artists, artworks and styles of world art, develop a deeper understanding and appreciation of art while developing their creative skills, and develop and produce a portfolio of original artwork suitable for professional presentation.
 View Career Outcomes

-The mission of the History Area of Study is to study past human experiences and gain knowledge about ourselves and others.
+Students in the History Area of Study will study past human experiences and gain knowledge about ourselves and others.
 The study of history enriches one’s abilities to think critically on a variety of different topics.
 But more importantly, it can help to enable one to imagine and empathize with people in a variety of different environments.
 Students in this program develop a general sense of the chronology of Western and world history, learn to understand the dynamics of history, its causes and consequences, how to interpret historical events, express their historical perspectives orally and in writing, and gain a better understanding of their place and purpose in history.
 View Career Outcomes

-The Mathematics Area of Study enables students to achieve mathematical goals consonant with their aptitude and motivation.
-We do not want mathematics to serve as a barrier for their professional pursuits.
+The Mathematics Area of Study enables students to achieve mathematical goals that are consistent with their aptitude and motivation.
 The focus is on several dimensions of mathematical education, including graduate school preparation for future teachers of mathematics, applied mathematicians in business or government settings, as well as supporting the mathematics course needs of other disciplines.
-For example, Statistics, which is playing an increasingly major role in all professions, is a major priority for our department.
+For example, Statistics, which is playing an increasingly major role in all professions, is a major priority in this department.
 The College has innovated a Mathematics Signature Program, preparing students for graduate study in Applied Mathematics or Mathematics Education.
 The department also trains competitive teams for the International Contest in Mathematical Modeling.
 View Career Outcomes

 The Music Area of Study is designed to encourage self-discovery and self-expression through study of the elements, history, and practice of music.
-Students will develop knowledge, understanding, and skills which can lead to a lifetime of vocational or further educational pursuits.
+Students develop knowledge, understanding, and skills which can lead to a lifetime of vocational or further educational pursuits.
 Students learn to demonstrate a theoretical and historical understanding of Western music, an understanding and ability to demonstrate the written and aural aspects of melody, harmony and rhythm, perform and identify music from different styles, eras, and cultures, and perform music as a soloist and member of music ensembles.
 Click here learn more about our Music Ensembles.
 View Career Outcomes

 NEW MEDIA COMMUNICATIONS AND DIGITAL PRODUCTION

-The mission of the New Media Communications and Digital Production Area of Study provides a basis of study of digital technologies and their new modes of communication within a liberal arts education, with emphasis on ethical and social awareness.
+The New Media Communications and Digital Production Area of Study provides a basis of study of digital technologies and their new modes of communication within a liberal arts education, with emphasis on ethical and social awareness.
 The curriculum integrates digital production with theory, critical studies, and writing, and seeks to prepare students for the constantly changing new media arena.
 Students are exposed to and learn to appraise social, ethical and technical issues in New Media, experience connections with professional resources and contacts in the media field, gain an understanding of media from a global perspective, and develop creative and technical proficiency in the field.

 The Sociology Area of Study allows students to study society, something familiar to us all and yet often taken for granted.
 Students learn the tools of sociology—the basic concepts, theories, and methods, and how to apply them to the analysis of a variety of topics.
-Students use the “sociological imagination” to- ward a greater understanding of the relationship between our everyday lives and the social world, becoming more informed and critical members of the social world in which we live.
+Students use the “sociological imagination” toward a greater understanding of the relationship between our everyday lives and the social world, becoming more informed and critical members of the social world in which we live.
 Students learn to theorize about society from different sociologic paradigms, identify patterns of social change, understand the discipline and history of sociology, demonstrate critical thinking and analysis from a social perspective, employ a “sociological imagination” in exploring contemporary topics, and using methods of inquiry for sociological research.
 View Career Outcomes